 Staying raw and real with conscious mumma, Abbylee Bonny

-Abbylee, aka the legend behind H + H Lifestyle, is someone who we believe the world definitely needs more of.
-She's raw, real and is doing her best to navigate the world between being a conscious consumer, living a healthy lifestyle, running a family and motivating those around her to raise their vibration and be the best versions of themselves they truly can be.
+Abbylee Bonny, the legend behind H + H Lifestyle, is exactly the type of person the world needs more of.
+She's raw, real and is doing her best to navigate the world between being a conscious consumer, living a healthy lifestyle, and running a family, all whilst motivating those around her to raise their vibration and be the best versions of themselves they truly can be.

 After spending the majority of my teen and adult life following diets and strict lifestyles I really just wanted to be me and to lead a happy and healthy life.
-Through a lot of personal development, I started to understand my beliefs and values and came up with a philosophy that revolved around 8 lifestyle practices - Wholefoods, Gratitude, Daily Body Movement, Mindfulness, Conscious Consumption, Connection (to self, others, and nature) and Self Care.
+Through a lot of personal development, I started to understand my beliefs and values and came up with a philosophy that revolved around eight lifestyle practices: Wholefoods, Gratitude, Daily Body Movement, Mindfulness, Conscious Consumption, Connection (to self, others, and nature), and Self Care.

 The main idea being that how we each practice these will be different depending on what makes us individually feel healthy and happy.
-For example, doing yoga, eating all the veges and journaling might make me feel fabulous but boxing, eating a mixture of meat and veges and practicing gratitude while taking a shower might be someone else's version of the same principals.
-I started H + H to connect and empower others, particularly woman to lead a lovely life they love (slower and simpler) and feel confident in doing so.
+For example, doing yoga, eating all the vegetables and journaling might make me feel fabulous, but boxing, eating a mixture of meat and veges, and practicing gratitude while taking a shower might be someone else's version of the same principles.
+I started H + H to connect and empower others, particularly women, to lead a lovely life they love (slower and simpler) and feel confident in doing so.

 What has been the most challenging part since you began embracing this type of lifestyle?

-I would say the hardest part is not getting lost because when you start sometimes it feels like its never enough.
+I would say the hardest part is not getting lost because when you start sometimes it feels like it’s never enough.
 I always try to encourage people to find two things they are passionate about, it might be saying no to plastic bags and using natural cleaning products.
-Then once these things fit seamlessly into your life, add another one like buying clothing made of natural fibers and when you don't have to think about that add another one.
-So when you find yourself overwhelmed I always remind myself of this and take it back a step.
+Then once these things fit seamlessly into your life, add another one like buying clothing made of natural fibers and when you don't have to think about that, add another one.
+So when you find yourself overwhelmed always remind yourself of this and take it back a step.

 Awww thank you so much.
 He really is so cool.
 I truly believe children are here to teach us, he loves nature and wants to care for it, people and animals - it's like innately we want to care then along the way we get caught up in day to day things like paying bills and having a new dress for a party and we lose our priorities.
 We forget about the beautiful, simple childlike mindset of caring and presence.
-In a more practical way I think doing things with our children is so important, Cas helps me sort out the recycling and take it to the side of the road, we talk about the importance of looking after ourselves, others and Mother Earth.
+In a more practical way I think doing things with our children is so important.
+Cas helps me sort out the recycling and take it to the side of the road; we talk about the importance of looking after others, Mother Earth and ourselves.